What is a divorce financial order guide

 FAQs

-Do I need a financial order for my divorce?
+Do I need a financial order for divorce?

-A financial order isn’t mandatory when divorcing, but you should consider getting one – especially if you have assets or you want to prevent your ex from claiming from you in the future.
+No, a financial order divorce isn’t mandatory, but you should consider getting one – especially if you have money and property to divide and want to make your agreements legally binding so neither of you can make a claim in the future.

 How are finances split in a divorce?